 Email the Website Coordinator

-Dawn Harris Wooten has worked in the feilds of International Education and Higher Education for over 14 years.
+Dawn has worked in the feilds of International Education and Higher Education for over 14 years.
 A welcoming and inclusive learning environment that celebrates and respects the unique and diverse attributes of each person is something she believes is the bedrock of supporting a robust campus life and student services operation.
 Within the knowledge area of student affairs, her professional interests are mentoring, inclusive leadership, innovative thinking, cross-cultural dynamics, and experiential learning.

 Assistant Residence Manager, Indiana University Bloomington (USA)